swak/8th-ndn-hackathon.github.io/program.md

 title: Program
 ---

-The hackathon will take place with the [ECS building](https://goo.gl/maps/gW3j1a4mA6v), room 243.
+The hackathon will take place in the [ECS building](https://goo.gl/maps/gW3j1a4mA6v), room 243.

 ## Saturday, May 12, 2018